Capital Structure Definition, Types, Importance, and Examples

 • Current leverage ratio

 Therefore, before seeking a business loan, business owners must understand their company's capital structure's pros and cons.
-While debt financing may offer lower interest rates on business loan, equity financing is beneficial for growing a business from scratch.
+While debt financing may offer lower interest rates, equity financing is beneficial for growing a business from scratch.

 Explain capital structure with example